Manifold Coordinates with Physical Meaning: Theoretical results

-Here we study the conditions under which $f=h\circ g_S$ is uniquely represented over a dictionary $\G$ that contains $g_S$.
-Not surprisingly, we will show that these are functional (in)dependency conditions on the dictionary.
+Here we first study the conditions under which $f=h\circ g_S$ can be represented over a dictionary $\G$ that contains $g_S$.
+Not surprisingly, we will show that these are \emph{functional independency} conditions on the dictionary.
+Subsequently, we prove recovery conditions in the finite sample case.